uyennguyen16900/url-shortener/README.md

 ## Project
 Each url has a unique id in the database.
 We use this id and encode it using base62 encoding.
 This encoded string is stored as the short url for the original url.

+## Running on Heroku
+Here is the link to the app: :link:https://url-shortener-un.herokuapp.com